Pro Bono Organizations and Resources

 The BC Law Symplicity site lists pro bono opportunities.

-BC Law organizes four public service spring break service trip programs.
+BC Law organizes multiple public service spring break service trip programs.
 Students participating in the Spring Break Service Trips have the opportunity to travel and work with a non-profit organization for the week of Spring Break while accumulating pro bono hours.